oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-about-validator-account.md

 # About Validator Account

-Oasys is Using DPoS system.
+Oasys is Using the DPoS system.
 Validator accounts may be various.

 ![wallet](/img/docs/techdocs/validator/wallet.jpg)

 ## Hub Layer

-Hub layer it self is, having decentralized nodes with 15 seconds of block confirmation.
-While we are developing, we have noticed using private key multiple times running commands can be dangerous at the moment, and bad for operation.
+The Hub layer has decentralized nodes with 15 seconds of block confirmation.
+While developing, we have noticed that using the private key multiple times running commands can be dangerous at the moment and bad for operation.

-So, we have made two seperate account for who is involved in validator.
+So, we have made two separate accounts for who is involved in a validator.

 | Type | Delegator | Owner |
 |-----------|-----------|-----------|